jumezurike/AfaPrincipleSixteen/README.md

 The AFA seeds are initially trained without codes to perform tasks that will take humans a very long time to establish: This is simply machine learning.

-ML automatically learn from data or information without further coding.
-From the accuracy and performance you can now predict to take action One data set could be used to train many other machines.
+Machines automatically learn from data or information without further coding.
+From the accuracy and performance you can now predict to take action.
+One data set could be used to train many other machines.

-AFA principle of sixteen provides the neural network that connects all other points in the performance, accuracy and predictions.
-The more the sampling the better the outcome.
+AFA, principle of sixteen provides the neural network that connects all other points in the performance, accuracy and predictions (activation).
+The more the sampling the better the predicted outcomes.

-When you look at the mNIST list you can see the modern ML able to accurately identify the input from the list.
+When you look at the mNIST list you can see the modern ML was able to accurately identify the input from the list.
 AFA is to words what modern ML is to mNIST today.
 AFA system does more than just identifying hand-written characters

 ## Can we modularize this system so that divination systems from other parts of the globe would be codified?

 Yes we can!
-Especially when we view the whole process before prediction as another ML which constitutes training complexes over the years to address human problems.
-They are trained by humans first, later by machines or other senses unbeknownst to man.
+Especially when we view the whole process before prediction as another ML model which constitutes training complexes over the years to address human problems.
+The machines where first trained by humans, later by machines and senses unknown to man.
 Automatic training is involved here as in anything ML.
 In simple terms other methods could be engaged as a subset of artificial  intelligence. - I would rather say that AI is the application of ML.

-##Ths list so far:
+##The list of ancient predictive systems:
 1. I Ching
 2. Wax pouring in cold water
 3. Afa/Ifa